equinix/messaging-gateway-templates/README.md

 EMG outbound Notifications are not impacted by this change and will continue to deliver near real-time notifications to you.

-Action Required: We strongly recommend that you migrate to available alternatives using our migration [guide] (<insert-link>) and REST APIs.
+Action Required: We strongly recommend that you migrate to available alternatives using our migration [guide] (https://developer.equinix.com/dev-docs/emg/order-management/migration-guide) and REST APIs.

 We understand the impact of this change and are committed to assisting you during the transition phase.